BSI-Bund/secvisogram/README.md

     npm run dev

-The application is now running on http://localhost:8080.
+The application is now running and accessible at http://localhost:8080.

 ### Deployment for production with nginx